Seasonal Ride Series

 November

-September to November correlates to the indigenous season of Petyan – wildflower season; marked by tempestuous weather, warmer days and the bush bursting into life.
+September to November correlates to the indigenous season of Petyan.
+It is a wildflower season marked by tempestuous weather.
+There are warmer days and the bush bursts into life.
 It is also the time for murrnong (yam daisies).

-For GABCY cyclists it is the last month of spring; the weather is more predictable, with warmer days and more hours of daylight.
+For GABCY cyclists, it is the last month of spring.
+The weather is more predictable, with warmer days.
+There are also more hours of daylight.
 Roads start to dry out and many clay roads become rideable.
 Grapevines are in full, bright, green leaf.
 Although you still need to research current conditions and plan accordingly, there are more route options.
 An ideal and reliable ride for November is Red Ridge Ride – Heathcote Wineries Tour.

 2022 – The ride was held 26 November 2022.
 Some pics below –